Lutwiy/TestCase-Angular/README.md

 Any code can be changed here.
 There are many architectural flaws in the code so that the candidate can show his knowledge during technical interview.
 Candidate can search info in web, ask for help or clarification, and do everything that is allowed in normal work.

+Task can be completed in 15-30 minutes.
+There are other tasks in the TI.
+If candidate has problems with used technologies, he can ask for help with it from the interviewer.

 ### The first task is the following:

 Business want to see a list of 100 Customers with their number at the beginning of a column (named it Pin) in order to conduct their workflow with them.
+Index number of entity should be shown in Pin Column.
 Tab Users should not be affected.

 ---